nbostech/wavelabs-rails-client-api/README.md

 Open the link http://localhost:3000 in any browser.Now you are ready to use the web application.

-## To-Do

- Need to add test cases.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/nbostech/wavelabs-rails-client-api.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.

-## License

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).